 Both Yin Yoga and Qi Gong stimulate the major meridians that run through the body, calm the nervous system and cultivate inner peace and stillness.
 However, the experience of both is as individual as someone's body frame, bone structure and the colour of their eyes and will therefore always remain personal.

-Both have their roots in Taoism - the way of the universe and the purpose of which being to discover our own unique energy and expression.
+Both have their roots in Taoism, the way of the universe, in which we may discover our own unique energy and expression.